neha-official/neha-official.github.io/_posts/2017-06-02-footsteps.md

 ---
 layout: post
-title: "Footsteps & Photos Abroad"
+title: "Photos From 6 Continents & 30 Countries Abroad"
 description: "Where I've been and photos of travel."
 date: 2017-06-02
 tags: [about neha, photos]
 comments: true
 share: true
+f-image: /images/travel/travel.jpg
 category: about_neha
 permalink: /photos/
 ---